maciejarturgiza/Di-muon-spectrum-exemplary-analysis-using-CMS-open-data/README.md

 Stop the execution after a few files - the statistics is large enough to be used in further calculations.

 The files will be unpacked in folder "csv".

+Unfortunately GitHub limits the uploading of the files up to 100MB and files used in here are larger than that.

+In case of any trouble with sample's usage, please message me